Vocational Independence Program

 In consultation with VIP staff and an academic advisor, some students select to pursue a pre-degree focus.
 The post-graduation goal of these students is to matriculate at a community or junior college, a technical school, or a four-year college.
 All students take a set of core curriculum courses in the fall semester of the first year.
 Students approved for the degree preparation concentration will work with an academic advisor to register for credit classes either during the spring semester of their first year or in the fall semester of their second year.
 Typically, students take one or two three-credit courses that meet two days per week.
 Based on their comfort with the work and their success in earlier semesters, some students may take as many as three classes per semester in their third year.

-VIP students taking credit courses are encouraged to utilize all of the many facilities NYIT offers to support individuals with learning disabilities, such as the NYIT-Old Westbury Learning Center and the Counseling and Wellness Center.
+VIP students taking credit courses are encouraged to utilize all of the many facilities NYIT offers to support individuals with learning disabilities, such as the NYIT-Long Island (Old Westbury) Learning Center and the Counseling and Wellness Center.
 They are also provided with academic counseling and access to study halls and computer labs.
 Initial registration advisement is provided by VIP, and in the case of a student matriculated to a degree program, by the particular NYIT academic department.
 Students are advised to register for core courses with a high probability of transfer to another college upon completion.
 VIP does not provide tutors for credit classes, though students procuring their own tutors are free to meet with them at VIP facilities.

 Students in the Pre-Degree Focus program participate in the vocational assessment process of the VIP freshman curriculum; however, they will usually not have a vocational placement in their sophomore year.
 Whenever possible, pre-degree students will have a one-day-per-week work internship in their third year.